lynmuldrow/altfactshangman/README.md

 ## What's next?

 This was built within a few days under tight time constraints.
 If given more time I'd love to add Bootstrap or another CSS framework with SASS to extend the UI.
-I'd add some gradients and moving elements to fit web trends.
+I'd add some gradients and moving elements to fit web trends and extend the experience.
 I'd also add more media queries and breakpoints to ensure mobile compatibility on all devices.
-Right now there's a fix, added as a comment to implement at a later time.
-Finally, I'd love to implement a more robust question bank with other topical words to guess.
+Right now there's a fix for mobile, added as a comment to implement at a later time.
+Finally, I'd love to add a more robust question bank with other topical words to guess.

 This was written with a TON of comments in order to be used as curriculum for any nonprofit organization teaching people of color or women to code.
-Please, use this as a project, have students extend it, etc.
+Please use this as a project, have students extend it, etc.